antonytuff/antonytuff.github.io/content/now/now.md

 (Credit [BSAG](https://bsag.omg.lol/now))

 ### What I'm thinking about {#what-i-m-thinking-about}
-- Reading  up on news with Elfeed.
+- Reading  up on news with Elfeed and my coffee.

 ### What I'm listening to {#what-i-m-listening-to}
 - Nothing - sometimes silence is golden.